cmd-not-found/etsy-oauthapi-node/README.md

 > **REF:** <https://medium.com/the-node-js-collection/making-your-node-js-work-everywhere-with-environment-variables-2da8cdf6e786>

-In your `etsyapp/` directory, add a `.env` file with contents similar to below except adjust for your API keystring.
+In your `etsyapp/` directory, add a `.env` file with contents similar to below except adjust for your own API **KEYSTRING** from Step 3 above.

 ```
 # API